 On the Personal Computer in the ATM, an operating system is installed, which allows to operate a minimal software stack, which essentially ensures only that all the data from the hardware components of the ATM safely transported to a central location and processed by this.
 The display of the screen contents takes place at the ATM by means of a terminal emulation, likewise supplied with data from a central location.
 The central server then houses the operating system on which the ATM application is usually used.
-Since the processor in the PC is independent of the central processor used in the cloud system, changing the ATM application to a newer Windows version is no longer a problem.
+Since the processor in the PC of the ATM is independent of the central processor used in the cloud system, changing the ATM application to a newer Windows version does not require an upgrade of the processing unit.
 However, the software stack remaining on the ATM must be hardened accordingly to be able to fend off potential attacks from the outside.

 As a special feature of the cloud-based approach, the two operating systems are located in the PC of the self-service device.
 The first operating system accommodates the minimal software stack and provides the communication of the PC with the hardware components of the ATM, as stated above.
 A second operating system in the same PC houses the ATM application and, as stated above, can simply be updated with a new operating system version, as long as a special software in the ATM's PC is able to simulate the required processor.